Manmay/JSefa/readme.txt

 * readme.txt
   This readme file
 * notice.txt
-  Contains some notes.
+  Contains some notes
 * license.txt
   JSefa is released under the terms of the Apache License Version 2 a copy of which is contained in this file.

 3. WHERE TO START?

-A quick tutorial is available at http://jsefa.sourceforge.net/quick-tutorial.html Some samples are shipped with the JSefa distribution.
+A quick tutorial is available at http://jsefa.sourceforge.net/quick-tutorial.html.
+Some samples are shipped with all JSefa distributions.
 See the samples directory.
+A lot of JUnit tests are shipped with the JSefa source distribution; they may be of additional help to you in getting started with JSefa.